lucasfrag/Akeno-Reader/README.md

 ## ✅ Installation

 1. Extract the contents to the folder of your web server.
-2. Create a folder for your content in `src`, for example `Mangas` to compose the content type;
+2. Create a folder for your content in `files`, for example `Mangas` to compose the content type;
 3. Inside the created folder, add a folder for the content, for example `Yu-Gi-Oh!` and place all your PDF files in this folder and also a file called `cover.jpg` to create the cover.

 ### Example

     .
     ├── ...
-    ├── src
+    ├── files
     │   ├── E-books
     │   │   ├── PHP
     │   │   │    ├── cover.jpg